civol/HDLRuby/tuto/tutorial_sw.md

 ### 6.2.
 Object-oriented programming in HDLRuby

 Genericity allows using a single design for several different circuits but it does not allow modifying this design.
-This possibility is brought by object-oriented programming.
-With it, it is possible to modify afterward a circuit design without touching the original description, to define a new circuit based on an original one without redoing everything from scratch, and to change a single instance of a circuit without influencing the other ones.
+This possibility is brought by object-oriented programming and its key concept: [inheritance](#621-inheritance).
+With it, it is possible to modify afterward a circuit design without touching the original description, to define a new circuit based on an original one without redoing everything from scratch, and to change a single instance of a circuit without influencing the other ones, all that with a simple [construct](#622-modifying-a-module-or-an-instance).
+Finally, it is possible under certain conditions to [reimplement parts of the code](#623-overriding).

 #### 6.2.1 Inheritance